thejsway/thejsway/manuscript/chapter17.md

 * The `\` (*backslash*) character indicates that the following character should be searched as-if. .
 For example, `\.` is used to match the `.` character itself.

-* The `+` character matches one of several instances of the preceding expression.
+* The `+` character matches one or several instances of the preceding expression.

-* The `*` character matches zero, one of several instances of the preceding expression.
+* The `*` character matches zero, one, or several instances of the preceding expression.

 T> The site <https://regex101.com> is useful to understand, test and debug regular expressions.